 The relatively simple form of $\vec S_0$ and $\vec\xi_{r_e}$ allows, in principle, the Hamiltonian to be evaluated analytically.
 However, the number of terms involved are of the order of $500$, and even prohibitively higher when a larger number of excitations is introduced.
 Fortunately, the localized nature and smoothness of the excitation allows one to construct accurate algorithms for the evaluation of $H$.
-For the evaluation of the integrals on Eq.(\ref{hamiltonian}), we used the composite Simpson's rule for two-dimensional integrals with $500 \times 500$ initial sampled points, and convergence on the 8th decimal place.
-The estimated maximum error is on the 5th decimal place (typically the 7th significant figure).
-For optimizing the free parameters of the excitation, we employed the steepest descent algorithm, with convergence for the energy on the 8th decimal place.
+Here, we used the composite Simpson's rule for two-dimensional integrals with $500 \times 500$ initial sampled points, and convergence in the 8th decimal place.
+The estimated maximum error is in the 5th decimal place (typically the 7th significant figure).
+For optimizing the free parameters of the excitation, we employed the steepest descent algorithm, with convergence for the energy in the 8th decimal place.

-Figure 1(b) shows the mapping of an excited state, $\vec S=\vec S_0 + \vec\xi_{r_e}$, introduced at $x_e=\pi/2$, $y_e=0$ in the $xy$ plane, for $\alpha = 5.419 \times 10^{-2}$, $\gamma = 0.3426$, $\theta=\pi$ and $A=1$.
+Figure 1(b) shows the mapping of an excited state for $\alpha = 5.419 \times 10^{-2}$, $\gamma = 0.3426$, $\theta=\pi$ and $A=1$.
 The parameters were obtained for $\lambda = 10^{-6}$ and $\mu=2.6$ (the small value of $\lambda$ was chosen in order to minimize the string tension).
-We can see that the excitation flips the spins only in a localized region, as expected, and the two adjacent vertexes no longer obey the ice rule.
-In the discrete lattice, this corresponds to the emergence of the magnetic monopoles.
-This is also the case of the continuous model - Figure 2(a) shows the density of Hamiltonian at the vicinity of the excitation.
-One can clearly distinguish two localized distributions of energy, corresponding to two quasi-particles in the system.
-The density of flux diagram in Figure 2(b) confirms that the two quasi-particles have opposite magnetic charge.
+The excitation flips the spins only in a localized region, as expected, and the two adjacent vertexes no longer obey the ice rule.
+As in the discrete lattice, this corresponds to the emergence of the magnetic monopoles - Figure 2(a) shows the density of Hamiltonian at the vicinity of the excitation.
+One can clearly distinguish two localized distributions of energy, corresponding to two quasi-particles in the system with opposite magnetic charge (see the density of flux diagram, Fig. 2(b)).